 From online forums to casual conversations, healthcare travelers love to share their “why” and “how” they got into this crazy subset of the healthcare world.
-When I listen to other people’s stories I am often reminded of “How I met your Mother” because the stories are often long, with a million different avenues and stories with in the story.
+When I listen to other people’s stories I am often reminded of “How I Met Your Mother” because the stories are often long, with a million different avenues and stories within the story.

-I rarely tell my own story of how I became a traveling speech therapist because frankly I think it is a dull story.
+I rarely tell my own story of how I became a traveling speech therapist because frankly, I think it is a dull story.
 I mean come on, after years of globetrotting I have some really good stories that could keep you much more entertained.
 However, I will give this a try.

 To be brief, if somebody asks me why I went into travel therapy I usually say “For the adventure of it”.

-Meanwhile, I must acknowledge that I was working at a very solid job.
+Meanwhile, I must acknowledge that I was working in a very solid job.
 Actually, I had a dream job, the type of job that does not exist anymore since the Medicare cuts in 2010.
-I was working in a subacute rehab facility where I was salaried and my productivity expectation was 75%; although I rarely ever actually achieved that number because my building had a low speech census and was primarily ortho patients.
-In other words, after a year on my first job I was bored.
-I spent more time looking for Groupons (the new craze at the time), talking to my coworkers about anything and everything and thinking about what I was going to order for lunch than treating patients.
+I was working in a subacute rehab facility where I was salaried and my productivity expectation was 75%.
+Although, my caseload was always low, so I barely ever met my productivity goals.

-My new found love for globetrotting and entry level salary also meant something more important: I needed to earn more money to do what I wanted to do.
+My new found love for globetrotting and entry-level salary also meant something more important: I needed to earn more money to do what I wanted to do.
 The need for money led me to put my resume online in search of PRN opportunities in the greater Boston area.

 Fast forward a couple of months and I was no closer to getting a PRN job.
 My department also happened to have a series of young travelers working on the rehab team since we had a lot of medical leaves.
 Working with these travelers made me feel invigorated.
 They brought a new vibe and positive energy to the department.
 They were also extremely confident and excellent clinicians.
 I enjoyed working with them and learned new treatment techniques from watching their sessions.
 I drew up a “Pro/Con” list of becoming a traveling therapist.
 Ultimately the pros won.

-With the support of my boss, coworkers and travelers I decided to take the leap into the travel therapy world.
+With the support of my boss, coworkers, and travelers I decided to take the leap into the travel therapy world.
 I called Jeremy and when he asked me why I wanted to travel now I remember saying, “I want to travel and I need more money”.

-So that is my story.
-Becoming a traveling speech therapist was not something that I envisioned or planned, it was a series of events that came together at the right place and time.
+Becoming a traveling speech therapist is not something that I envisioned or planned.
+It was a series of events that came together at the right place and time.